 The Family Ties Dog Parent

 The family ties pet parent will go above and beyond the call of duty for their canine family members just like they would for their human family members.
-These dogs are fully integrated it into family pack.
+These dogs have fully integrated into family pack.

 This pet parent wouldn’t hesitate to spend top dollar on anything their dog needs–from healthcare to grooming, and everything in between.

 Lucky dogs with this type of pet parent are generally well balanced and behaved.
-These dogs get plenty of love and attention, have mostly free range access to the house, join the humans in daily activities, and respect their humans and the boundaries they set.
+They get plenty of love and attention, have mostly free range of the house, join humans in daily activities, and respect their humans and the boundaries they set.